MSAN Frequently Asked Questions

 Q: Does USF offer courses that will satisfy the prerequisites for the program?

 A: Yes.
-Please consult the catalog for more information on computer science and mathematics.
+Please consult the catalog for more information on mathematics and computer science.
 You can take these as a visiting student prior to applying for the analytics program.

 Q: What kind of programming experience do I need to satisfy the requirements?

-A: Programming experience is necessary to be successful in the analytics program.
+A: Programming experience is necessary to be successful in the MSAN program.
 Evidence can be in the form of a formal transcript or practical experience, but we definitely prefer students whose code has been evaluated by a college-level instructor as part of a traditional programming course.
-Note that HTML, web design, PHP and so on might be valuable, but they do not count towards programming experience.
+Note that HTML, web design, PHP, Microsoft Excel, VBA, etc. might be valuable, but they do not count towards programming experience.
 We prefer knowledge of programming languages like Python, Java, C#, C++, Matlab, or Mathematica.

 Q: I'm only missing one of the prerequisites for your program, and I'm in the middle of taking a Coursera or other online course that will substitute for that prerequisite.